Intervue/Data-structures-algorithms-for-interviews/README.md

 - There is an O(n) time algo to convert an element into a heap.
 So no need to sort as sorting take O(nlogn)
 - Recursion adds to the space complexity as well as time complexity.
 - In a max heap, finding min, deleting random element or searching an element will take O(n) time because here max heap is as good as an array.
+- For Binary Search tree implementation using an array, space complexity is O(2^n), but using linked list, it is O(n)

 # Topic1: Introduction